silnrsi/font-abyssinica/documentation/source/productsite/features.md

 ## Customizing with TypeTuner

 For applications that do not make use of Graphite or the OpenType Stylistic Sets feature, you can now download fonts customized with the variant glyphs you choose.
-Read the [Abyssinica SIL Font Features](/abyssinica/wp-content/uploads/sites/26/2021/06/AbyssinicaSILFontFeatures.pdf), visit [TypeTuner Web](http://scripts.sil.org/ttw/fonts2go.cgi), then to choose the variants and download your font.
+Read the [Font Features](features) page, visit [TypeTuner Web](http://scripts.sil.org/ttw/fonts2go.cgi), then to choose the variants and download your font.

 ## Complete feature list